 According to professor of chemistry Mr. T. Randall Lee, Cullen Distinguished University Chair and a corresponding author said the device offers enhanced efficiency in several ways: The solar energy is harvested in molecular form rather than as heat, which dissipates over course of time, and the integrated system also decreases associated thermal losses because there is no need to transport the stored energy over piping lines.

 “During the day, the solar thermal energy can be harvested at temperatures as high as 120 degrees centigrade (about 248 Fahrenheit),” said Lee, who also is a principle investigator for the Texas Center for Superconductivity at UH

 “At night, when there is low or no solar irradiation, the stored energy is harvested by the molecular storage material, which can convert it from a lower energy molecule to a higher energy molecule.”

-In addition to Mr. Lee and Mr. Ghasemi a number of researchers have participated in the work which include: Varun Kashyap, Siwakorn Sakunkaewkasem, Parham Jafari, Masoumeh Nazari, Bahareh Eslami, Sina Nazifi, Peyman Irajizad and Maria D. Marquez, all with UH.
+In addition to Mr. Lee and Mr. Ghasemi, a number of researchers have participated in the work which includes: Varun Kashyap, Siwakorn Sakunkaewkasem, Parham Jafari, Masoumeh Nazari, Bahareh Eslami, Sina Nazifi, Peyman Irajizad, and Maria D. Marquez, all with UH.